eugen-bondarev/aleks-infrastructure/README.md

 This is an attempt to create a performant and cloud agnostic K3s cluster that is stupid simple to set up and manage.

+## Limitations

+- Right now the cluster is running on a single node.

+## Roadmap

+- [ ] Add a persistent storage solution to the cluster.
+- [ ] Host a postgres instance in the cluster (requires persistent storage)
+- [ ] Add a monitoring solution to the cluster.
+- [ ] Add a logging solution to the cluster.

+## Useful commands

+- `kubectl rollout restart deployment/aleks-web-staging`
+- `kubectl rollout restart deployment/aleks-backend`
+- `kubectl rollout restart deployment/aleks-web`

 ## When setting up on a new VM

 1. Install K3s (a Kubernetes distribution)